-Just like a free lunch, there’s no such thing as a free sponsorship.
+Just like a free lunch, there’s no such thing as a free corporate sponsorship.
 Businesses want to partner with nonprofits when they know it will benefit their organization as well.
 Making the mental leap from “sponsorship” to “partnership” is an important step for nonprofit professionals looking for new funding, marketing, and engagement opportunities.

 In the webinar “Corporate Sponsorships 101: How to Pitch an Investor and Secure Funding,” we talked through basic and advanced strategies with two women experienced in major corporate-nonprofit partnerships.